-The Barcelona assistant coach heralded his star man as he came off the bench to alter the Champions League quarterfinal second leg against Paris Saint-GermainBarcelona assistant coach Jordi Roura lauded Lionel Messi after he came on to help the side through to the Champions League semifinal.
+The Barcelona assistant coach heralded his star man as he came off the bench to alter the Champions League quarter-final second leg against Paris Saint-GermainBarcelona assistant coach Jordi Roura lauded Lionel Messi after he came on to help them through to the Champions League semi-final.

-Messi was involved in the buildup play to Pedro's equalizer as he darted in behind the PSG midfield before finding David Villa, who laid the ball off to Pedro to fire home.
+Messi was involved in the build-up play to Pedro's equaliser as he darted in behind the Paris Saint-Germain midfield before finding David Villa, who laid the ball off to Pedro to fire home.

 Roura stated it was always planned for the Argentina international to make an appearance if things were not working out and that his introduction changed the game.

-Roura, who was in temporary charge while Tito Villanova received treatment for cancer, was quick to praise the club for its consistency over recent seasons after it advanced on away goals, 3-3 on aggregate - creating a new record in the process.
+Roura, who was in temporary charge while Tito Villanova received treatment for cancer, was quick to praise the club for their consistency over recent seasons after they advanced on away goals, 3-3 on aggregate - creating a new record in the process.

-Barcelona will face either arch rival Real Madrid, Bayern Munich or Borussia Dortmund in the last four of the competition.
+Barcelona will face either arch-rivals Real Madrid, Bayern Munich or Borussia Dortmund in the last four of the competition.